vd-0711/EClub-Secy-Tasks/README.md

+This repo contains all the submissions for Electronics Club recruitment tasks.

 ## Task 1 : Microbit Excellence

 Making the leds on the micro:bit "flow" as the board is moved.
 The accelerometer of micro:bit is used to detect the tilt (x, y, z acceleration).
 The leds on the titled side brighten.
 In this model I have implemented cases for 8 directions.
 Additionally, on shaking a random display of leds is shown.
 Python code with comments can be downloaded from the files here.
 Note the tinkercad code does not have comments